JimLynchCodes/AngularJS-UGAT/README.md

 Sadly, many companies simply don't take automated seriously enough.
 If your company has a "test your own code policy" then it has a **superficial testing ideaology that is not truly a part of the development process** in the way that Triplex Testing prescribes.
 Acceptance tests in particular are not just the developer's responsibility but the responsiblity of *every* member of the team.
 Developers working with business analysts and other developers helps promote a better understanding of the codebase for everyone, fosters ubiquitous language, and allows the team to hammer down a collective understanding of the requirements (and have the in english writing that, as a bonus, is executable).
 As the company grows and junior developers are brought on "test your own code" becomes "test your own code... or not" and then the whole system really breaks down, and all of the sudden the team is not doing triplex testing at all!
 Harnessing these three automated testing methodologies can be challenging, and let's be honest- many great "production code" developers don't know the first thing about unit tests.
 Putting ownership on code files and assignments crushes colalboration and destroys opportunities for learning and intellectual advancement.
 Policy's like "test your own code" raise an even larger red flag about how the company attributes certain code to a particular person.
 This puts a lot of risk in *weak links*, depency on *tribal knowledge*, and it becomes diffult to pass of to a BAU team.
 Many agile circles agree that it is tremendously more beneficial for the developers and the end product itself if there is a *collective ownership* of the code.

-<div name="Triplex Testing and the V-Model"></div>
+<div name="UGAT and the V-Model"></div>
-### Triplex Testing and the V-Model
+### UGAT and the V-Model
 The V-Model is a common diagram used to describe the software lifecycle as phases and shows how the different levels of testing are importance at each phase.
 V-Model is a type of agile that highly values automated testing, specifically 4 types: acceptance testing, unit testing, system testing, and integration testing.
-Indeed, this may feel eerily similar to Triplex Testing which basically rolls up integration and system testing into one idea (although you could very well separate them into different configuration files if you wish).
+Indeed, this may feel eerily similar to UGAT which basically rolls up integration and system testing into one idea (although you could very well separate them into different configuration files if you wish).
 The V-Model diagram directly applies to Triplex Testing.
 The critical thing to remember about the V-Model is that it illustrates the business value at each stage of development of having all three (or four depending on how you look at it) suites of automated tests.

 <div name="Effective Collaboration and Mob Programming"></div>